 KCUR's Aviva Okeson-Haberman Internship Program

-KCUR offers paid full- and part-time internships during the summer, fall and winter/spring semesters.
-Internships pay $12.50 per hour, and interns may receive academic credit if an agreement is made between KCUR and the intern's college or university.
-Internships are temporary positions through the University of Missouri-Kansas City and are therefore subject to a background check.
+Full- and part-time internships are available during the summer, fall and winter/spring semesters.
+Internships pay $15 per hour, and interns may receive academic credit if an agreement is made between KCUR and the intern's college or university.

 How to Apply